Plan Your Visit

 The Rare Book & Manuscript Library is located on the 6th floor of Butler Library.
 Butler Library is accessible via the Columbia University quadrangle; the back of the library faces 114th Street between Broadway and Amsterdam Avenue.

 If you do not have a Columbia identification card, when you arrive at Butler Lbrary, please visit the Library Information Office (LIO) located immediately to the left of the security desk inside the front doors.
 Present a government issued photo ID and tell LIO staff that you are coming to use the Rare Book & Manuscript Library (RBML) collections.
-LIO Staff will then issue you a one-day access pass to RBML.
+LIO Staff will then issue you a one-day access pass, which entitles the user to visit the RBML only.
 Access passes for longer periods of time may be arranged; please speak to RBML staff upon your arrival.
+A referral slip will also be issued; this must be handed to RBML staff.
+Failure to adhere to Columbia Libraries' visitor access policies will result in the suspension of privileges.

 When you have passed the security desk, follow the hallway left and take the East elevator to the 6th floor.
 The entrance to RBML is through the glass doors at the end of the hallway, to your right.
 Lockers for coats, jackets, bags, and other personal items are located just outside the entrance; keys are available at the RBML reference desk.